SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 (I should probably write a script to do that!)

-So&hellip; yeah, the spam is tiresome.
+So&hellip; yeah, the spam is tiresome and voluminous.
 Maybe some of you actual readers could comment once in a while, to give me an idea of how the articles go over?

 ## Comment Rate